 Contact your local radio stations and you will find a variety of advertising options that will work with your budget and make the biggest impact.
 Is there a big event coming up in the community?
 Offer a ticket giveaway!
 Then, advertise it on the radio.

 You can also advertise in local newspapers and magazines.
 If you offer event services, put an ad in the local wedding magazine.
 Running a special for your HVAC company?
 Put an ad in the weekly paper to reach people who love to save money and find specials.

 The benefit of newspaper and magazine ads is they can be highly targeted – reaching those in your community that are most likely to want or need what your business offers.
 This makes it super-efficient and gives you the biggest bang for your buck.
 Another benefit?
 You get your brand in front of the community, increasing recognition and establishing trust.

 Support Local Non-Profits

 Supporting local nonprofit groups is a fantastic way to build brand recognition, mainly because you are helping your community.
 When you get your team actively involved in helping a local nonprofit, you build morale within your business.
 You also help out your community.
 And what does this do for your business locally?

-Choose a reputable nonprofit that you can be confident in attaching your brand to.
+Choose a reputable nonprofit to whom you can be confident in attaching your brand.
 You may also be able to choose a group/groups that align with the values and concerns of those in your target market.
 All of this will help to build your brand recognition in a good way while helping your community!